awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-query-filters.md

 # Querying an inventory collection by using filters<a name="sysman-inventory-query-filters"></a>

-After you collect inventory data, you can use the filter capabilities in Systems Manager to query a list of managed instances that meet certain filter criteria\.
+After you collect inventory data, you can use the filter capabilities in AWS Systems Manager to query a list of managed instances that meet certain filter criteria\.

 **To query instances based on inventory filters**